Pichtolm History, Family Crest & Coats of Arms

 Early History of the Pichtolm family

 This web page shows only a small excerpt of our Pichtolm research.
 Another 128 words (9 lines of text) covering the years 1755 and 1836 are included under the topic Early Pichtolm History in all our PDF Extended History products and printed products wherever possible.

 Pichtolm Spelling Variations

 Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Pichetone, Pichtone, Pickton, Picton and others.

 Early Notables of the Pichtolm family (pre 1700)

 Outstanding amongst the family at this time was Sir John of Picton Castle; and Cesar Picton (c.1755-1836), who went from slave to successful businessman in England.
 As a slave, he was presented as a...

 Another 34 words (2 lines of text) are included under the topic Early Pichtolm Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Pichtolm family to the New World and Oceana
+Migration of the Pichtolm family

-.
+For many English families, the political and religious disarray that plagued their homeland made the frontiers of the New World an attractive prospect.
+Thousands migrated, aboard cramped disease-ridden ships.
+They arrived sick, poor, and hungry, but were welcomed in many cases with far greater opportunity than at home in England.
 Many of these hardy settlers went on to make important contributions to the emerging nations in which they landed.
 Among early immigrants bearing the name Pichtolm or a variant listed above were: John Pickton who settled in Maryland in 1725; Margaret Picton, a bonded passenger, who arrived in America in 1735; John Pickton, who came to Philadelphia, Pennsylvania in 1841.